Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \textbf{Databases:} Considering the Approximate Computing in database access, \cite{2016_Kandula_MOD} introduces a novel data query system that injects samplers in the run-time and without requiring former existing samples.
 This system allows multiple join inputs and approximates the answer according to complex outputs.
 In the meantime, inspired by parallel computing, \cite{2011_Sidiroglou_FCE} utilizes the nature of approximation to improve the performance and decrease the error according to the accuracy demands.

 \textbf{Data Mining:} During the data mining process, redundant computations, e.g., calling functions with the same parameters or using iterative input and output data, increase the execution time and lead to low performance. \cite{2017_Brumar_IPDPS} targets this redundant computing and proposes an approximate approach named ATM.
 ATM employs both dynamic redundancy and approximation for a task-level computing that utilizes the previous task for the future.
 In practice, ATM also introduces an adaptive algorithm in the run-time that dynamically balances the trade-off between accuracy and performance.
 Moreover, \cite{2020_Baharvand_IEEEtetc} uses the core-level redundancy, which is a combination of accurate and approximate versions of a task on different cores to increase the reliability.
-On the other hand, \cite{2018_Kislal_ELSEclss} presents a skipping strategy aiming to improve the memory performance in data mining, especially the recursive partitioning method such as decision tree and random forest. \cite{2019_Liu_ISCA} employs different approximate logarithmic multipliers and unique operators to reduce power consumption and improve the performance during the data mining process.

 \textbf{Machine Learning:} With the development of cloud computing, an increasing number of machine learning systems have become dominant in many sophisticated and crucial software architectures.
 The machine learning models can be either supervised or unsupervised, learn features from the training data and deploy inference on unseen query data.
 Nowadays, most machine learning models are data-driven, meaning that the key to their success is the input data.
-However, in the cloud computing environment, the large scale data will make the machine learning process tardiness and energy-consuming.
-To reduce resource consumption, recent work propose approaches in different domains. \cite{2010_Baek_PLDI} presents an energy-efficient Approximate Computing framework that dynamically makes approximation decisions based on a predefined accuracy level.
-In the meantime, \cite{2015_Hashemi_ICCAD} exploits the error resilience in the machine learning system to trade off accuracy for computational resources.
-Moreover, \cite{2018_Kanduri_DAC} employs a run-time resource management approach based on functionally approximate kernels that exploit accuracy-performance trade-offs within error resilient applications.
+However, in the cloud computing environment, the large scale data makes the machine learning process tardiness and energy-consuming.
+To reduce resource consumption, recent works propose approaches in different domains.
+The work in \cite{2010_Baek_PLDI} presents an energy-efficient Approximate Computing framework that dynamically makes approximation decisions based on a predefined accuracy level.
+Moreover, \cite{2018_Kanduri_DAC} employs a run-time resource management approach based on functionally approximate kernels that exploit accuracy--performance trade-offs within error resilient applications.
 This approach makes performance-aware decisions on power management under varied situations.